-Originally trusts were set up as a way for rich people to pass on assets from someone who died to their unruly children.
+Originally trusts were set up as a way for rich people to pass on assets from someone who died to their children.
 It was very useful in that way and existed primarily to protect assets.
 It was basically a way of transferring assets to someone without them really having much of a say in how exactly those assets are transferred.

 They protect the person giving the assets almost as much as it protects the people receiving them because you can use a trust to add qualifiers and get creative and the creation of a trust literally changes ownership of the asset.
 For example, a dying family member can write conditions into a trust, such as a child will only inherit assets if they give up alcohol or hit a certain age.
 Or it protects the assets if the child is in trouble.

 Now over time, people have started using trusts as a way to protect themselves from other people.
 So they are prematurely protecting their assets before they even die by signing them away to a trust.
 The way they are used is quite literally changing ownership of something.
-So the ownership isn’t yours anymore, it is the new persons.
+So the ownership isn’t yours anymore, it is the trusts.
 It’s like saying, they are owned by someone else, but just being managed by another party in the meantime.

 The Beneficiary or Beneficiaries is the person, entity or people who receive everything from the trust based on the terms written on the trust deed.
 They’re the people all the money and assets are being left to and benefit most from a trust.

 The Trustee is the person who manages the trust and owns all of the assets of the trust on behalf of the beneficiary.
-They temporarily manage all of the trusts money and assets until it is time to give them all to the beneficiary.
+They temporarily manage and distribute all of the trusts money and assets until it is time to give them all to the beneficiary.
 They can do whatever they want with it in the meantime, so long as they don’t lose anything.
 If they do, they are personally liable for any losses of the trust.
 If they lose anything, they have to pay it back.

 The Appointer is like the watcher of the trust.
 They makes sure everyone is doing their job correctly.
 They don’t actually participate but are able to remove or change who the trustee is.
 So in a sense the appointer is the most powerful.
 If the trustee isn’t doing a good job or is being dishonest, it’s the appointers task to remove them and find a new trustee.

-Under Australian law, the life of a trust is 80 years unless wound up sooner.
-And the assets in a trust can be anything.
+Under Australian law, the life of a trust is 80 years unless wound up sooner and the assets in a trust can be anything.
 Property, shares, businesses, money etc.

 When the trusts assets are shares, the share register should always say so.
 The shares should be issued to the trustee clearly outlining their capacity as a trustee.
-The shares should literally say and be issued to “John Smith in his capacity as the trustee of the John Smith Family Trust” or “XYZ Corporation in its capacity as the trustee of the ABC Family Trust” for this to be the case.
+The shares should literally say and be issued to “John Smith in his capacity as the trustee of the John Smith Family Trust” or “XYZ Corporation in its capacity as the trustee of the ABC Trust” for this to be the case.

 A good way that I think about it is that a trust is basically the word for transit.
 It’s the transient state that assets fall under when they are in the process of being transferred from one person to another.
 And the trustee is the person who is managing the transfer.
 So the actual asset is owned by the trustee but only temporarily and on behalf of the beneficiary.